-- 4.11.1 Cardinal Newman Catholic School recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, Cardinal Newman Catholic School has had a statutory duty to inform the Local Authority of all deletions from roll.
-When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside Cardinal Newman Catholic School to coordinate a meeting with parents where possible ideally before a final decision is made.
+- 4.11.1 Cardinal Newman recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, Cardinal Newman has a statutory duty to inform the Local Authority of all deletions from roll.
+When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside Cardinal Newman to coordinate a meeting with parents where possible ideally before a final decision is made.

-4.12 Children requiring Mental Health support
+4.12 Mental Health

-- 4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
+- 4.12.1 Cardinal Newman recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.
+12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained.

+- 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should inform the safeguarding team and log the concern on CPOMS.
-The school has a wide range of internal support in place and the safeguarding team will make a referral to our onsite school counsellors/Chaplain/Pastoral Mentors, where there is a concern for a child's mental health.
-If it is deemed that the child needs further support, this will be escalated to a CAHMS referral so that the child can access external support. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 CNCS have a designated Senior Mental Health Lead (Michelle Goodwin) responsible for the promotion of mental health and wellbeing across Cardinal Newman Catholic School.
-Whilst all staff have a responsibility to promote the mental health of students, staff with a specific remit include: - Michelle Goodwin Designated Child protection safeguarding lead and Mental Health Lead - Deborah Galvin Deputy designated safeguarding officer - Helen Ruddy SENCo - Jamie Abbott Head of PSHE - Sarah Matthews First Aider - Paul Wells Prevent Officer - Sarah Scanlon Personal Development - Carmel Keane PICCL - Alfred McMillan Lay Chaplain - 4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022.

-4.13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)
+If staff are concerned that a child is suffering a mental health problem, they should inform the safeguarding team and log concern on CPOMS.
+The school has a wide range of internal support in place and the safeguarding team will make a referral to our onsite Counsellors/Chaplaincy/Pastoral mentors, where there is a concern for a child's mental health.
+If it is deemed that the child needs further support this will be escalated to a CAHMS referral so that the child can access external support. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 CNCS have designated Senior Mental Health Leads (Adam Williams and Michelle Goodwin) responsible for the promotion of mental health and wellbeing across Cardinal Newman. - 4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022. - 4:13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)